 About Brian Garlough

-Brian graduated from Carleton University with his Honours BA and then, after working for a few years, returned to the University of Ottawa where he graduated with his degree in law.
-Brian was called to the bar by the Law Society of Upper Canada in 1981 and practices family law in London, Ontario.
+Brian graduated from Carleton University with his Honours BA and from the University of Ottawa with a Degree in Law.
+Brian was called to the Bar by the Law Society of Upper Canada in 1981 and practices Family Law in London, Ontario.

-Brian has served as a panel lawer for the Director of the Family Responsibility Office, serves as an agent lawyer for the province of Ontario for the Minister of Community and Social Services in collection issues related to support orders for London Ontario and has been a presenter at the Middlesex Law Association annual conference for lawyers.
+Brian has served as a panel lawyer for the Director of the Family Responsibility Office.
+He serves as an agent lawyer for the Province of Ontario for the Minister of Community of and Social Services in collection issues related to support orders for London, Ontario and has been a presenter at the Middlesex Law Association annual conference for lawyers.

-Where it is possible and reasonable for the parties to settle issues without resort to the Courts this is encouraged but one must never be afraid to “put their case” to a Judge for a determination where the other party is being unreasonable or may be delaying matters unnecessarily.
+Where it is possible and reasonable for the parties to settle matters without resorting the courts, this is encouraged but one must never be afraid to “put their case” before a Judge for a determination where the other party is being unreasonable or may be delaying matters unnecessarily.